dotnet/dotnet-docker/documentation/guiding-principles.md

 ## Image Tagging

-See the [supported tags](suported-tags.md) for the taggings practices and policies used by the .NET team.
+See the [supported tags](suported-tags.md) for the tagging practices and policies used by the .NET team.

 ## Engineering